Technological Studies Field Experience Handbook

 SECTION B: FIELD EXPERIENCE POLICIES

-The following policies apply equally and without exception to all Teacher Candidates:
+All policies below are applied equally and without exception to all Teacher Candidates:

-1. Where possible, classroom placements are arranged with one of the two the school boards identified by the Teacher Candidate in PART B: Practice Teaching Placements (Practicum) of the mandatory Incoming Technological Studies Teacher Candidate Registration survey.
+1. When possible, practicum placements are arranged with one of the two school boards identified by the Teacher Candidate in PART B: Practice Teaching Placements (Practicum) of the mandatory Incoming Technological Studies Teacher Candidate Registration survey.

 FIELD EXPERIENCE REQUIREMENTS